bitwalker/distillery/docs/shell_scripts.md

 ```
 - SCRIPT;
-  the path to the boot script
+  the path to the management script
 - SCRIPT_DIR;
-  the path to the parent directory of the boot script
+  the path to the parent directory of the management script
 - RELEASE_ROOT_DIR;
   the path to the release directory
 - REL_NAME;